-Our Employment Agreements with Messrs.
-Smith, Harper, Flowers and Armstrong provide for certain severance payments and benefits if the employment of the applicable NEO is terminated under certain circumstances.
+Our Employment Agreements provide for certain severance payments and benefits if the employment of the applicable NEO is terminated under certain circumstances.
 The following discussion describes these payments and benefits and the circumstances under which they may be required.

 Termination for cause, without good reason, or due to death or disability.
-If, during the term of the Employment Agreement, the executive's employment is terminated by the Company for "cause," by the executive without "good reason," or due to death or "disability" (as such terms are defined in the Employment Agreement), then the Company will pay to the executive or his estate, in a lump sum cash payment, the sum of: (i) earned salary through the date of termination, less withholding for taxes and other similar items, to the extent not previously paid, (ii) any unreimbursed travel and other business expenses incurred on or before the date of termination, and (iii) any vested amounts under employee benefit plans sponsored or
+If, during the term of the Employment Agreement, the NEO's employment is terminated by the Company for "cause," by the NEO without "good reason," or due to death or "disability" (as such terms are defined in the Employment Agreement), then the Company will pay to the NEO or his estate, in a lump sum cash payment, the sum of: (i) earned salary through the date of termination, less withholding for taxes and other similar items, to the extent not previously paid, (ii) any unreimbursed travel and other business expenses incurred on or

-Mr. Palmer did not acquire any snares upon the vesting of suck awards during instal 2022.
+Mr. Pallmer did not acquire any smartes upon the vesting of equity awards during used 2023.

-(2) Represents shares of Class A common stock acquired upon the vesting of time-based restricted stock awards previously granted under the Equity Incentive Plan.
+(2) Represents shares of Class A common stock acquired upon the vesting of time-based restricted stock awards and performance share awards covering the three-year performance period ended September 30, 2023.